March 23, 2019 at 3:04 pm #8042etilleyKeymaster

-A defined USE CASE for Monetary Systems is an essential building block and reference that supports our useful understanding of how centuries of hijacked economic terms and philosophy, have to work together today.
+A defined USE CASE for Monetary Systems is an essential building block and reference tool to understand how centuries of hijacked economic and social science terms, have made productive large democracies impossible today.

 USE CASES are used in Systems Analysis to define and describe the functioning of very large systems.
 Their primary objective is to clarify and disambiguate terms; to make terms clear and defendable – and not vague or ambiguous.
-The Monetary System is a large system, but it is just a system like every other – with users, contributing systems, reports, and inputs too.
+The Monetary System is a large system, but it is just a system like every other – with users, contributing systems, reports, outputs, and inputs.
 In a Use Case, we use the term Actors to describe users and other contributing systems; and then we document what are the Inputs and Outputs of the system.

-Ann Rice, Milton Freeman, even Gordon Gecko, and countless others assured the rich that greed was good and then taught a generation to behave in a socially unaffordable and irresponsible way.
+Ann Rice, Milton Freeman, even Gordon Gecko, and countless others, assured the rich that “greed was good” and then taught a generation to behave in a socially unaffordable and irresponsible way.
 Mature Capitalisms are avoidable, and are entirely created by unsustainable policy – and yet here we are just as we exactly found ourselves before World Wars I & II.

 Today, the world monetary system is run on theory-only as an undisputed fact.
 Take QE as an example (Quantitative Easing – printing/devaluing currency); the most recent policy being tried by the WorldBank to try to support our obviously exhausted monetary system.
-QE has never been tried before; no-one has any clue if this Hail-Mary pass and theory will work.
-Read our Social Contract page to understand the incredibly high risks and costs that this grasping at straws approach exposes all of humanity to.
+QE has never been tried before; no-one has any clue if this Hail-Mary-Pass theory will work.
+Read our Social Contract page to understand the incredibly high risks and costs that a grasping-at-straws approach exposes all of humanity to.

-With our USE CASE’s disambiguated understanding of terms, actors, inputs, and outputs, it’s possible to very accurately understand and describe problems and solutions for each aspect of any system.
+A USE CASE’s disambiguated terms, actors, inputs, and outputs, makes it possible to very accurately understand and describe problems and solutions for each aspect of any system.

 A Use Case for Monetary Systems

 USE CASEs disambiguate the ACTORS, INPUTS, and OUTPUTs of any system – and a USE CASE adds essential context too.

 Monetary Systems are not the only system of trade; there are also non-monetary-based systems of commerce for barter and for communal sharing too.
-Each of these systems have their own Use Case.
+Each of those systems have their own use case.
 The reason that Monetary Systems are used today is that our economies have outgrown other systems of trade.

-At a point in the not-too-distant future, all of our basic needs will be automated by our technology – by our mechanics, computers, and automation.
-We might realize that it makes little sense to exchange currency once no-one is required to create our automated productions.
+At a point in the not-too-distant future, all of our basic needs will be automated by our technology – by our assembly lines, computers, and automation.
+We might realize at that time that it makes little sense to exchange currency whenever no-one is required to do anything to create our automated productions.
 At that point, we will start to blend ownership and commerce models.
-This blending is something we do today too.
-Communal Sharing systems, Charity, or Welfares today – and Public Utilities tomorrow can provide for our basic Social Contract needs – food, housing, healthcare, security, transportation, education, etc., and then money might provide for our wants only – as we transition in a planned way to new blended systems.
+This blending is something we do today as well.
+Communal Sharing systems, Charity, or Welfares – and soon Public Utilities, can provide for our basic Social Contract needs – of food, housing, healthcare, security, transportation, education, etc..
+At that point, money might provide for our wants only – as we transition in a planned way to new blended systems of commerce.

 - Governments – Right/Left – deprecated, Conservative/Liberal – deprecated, Regulators, Constitutions, Bill of Rights, statistics keepers, and administrators responsible for sustainable balance…

 - Cycles – Monetary systems have phases and 60-year lifespans – due to compounding annual inflation.
 Cycles have phases or seasons and can be New or Late, Immature or Mature.
 The policies needed to manage new and mature cycles differ